PenelopeJones/electrolytes/README.md

-# Understanding the correlations within concentrated electrolytes using variational inference
+# Bayesian inference reveals hidden structure in concentrated electrolytes

-This repository contains code to generate the smoothed or standard radial distribution functions, used in my MSc Project.
+This repository contains code to generate smoothed or standard radial distribution functions.

 It also contains my implementation of the Variational Mixture of Gaussians, outlined by C. Bishop in C10, "Pattern Recognition and Machine Learning".